AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   Now let $A_0$ be the set of parameters in the formulas $phi_s$, this set is countable since there are countably many formulas.
 For every branch $x in 2^omega$ the set of we get by following a branch down the tree gives a type which we can complete to a type in $S_1 (A_0)$.
 These types are not equal for different branches, and there are $2^(aleph_0)$ many branches so $S_1 (A_0)$ has cardinality at least $2^(aleph_0)$.
 ]

+#pagebreak(weak: true)
 = Ranks in Topological Spaces
+We now continue our study of type spaces by borrowing a useful tool from descriptive set theory for analysing topological spaces.
 #definition[
   We define the _Cantor-Bendixson derivative_ as $ X' = X backslash { "isolated points of" X }. $
   We then define $X^(alpha)$ by induction on $alpha$,